 Study Design: Mutli-Center Study

 Outcomes: 71% panic attack free immediately post-treatment; 79% panic attack free 12 months post-treatment; 82 % clinically significant reduction in panic symptoms 12 months post-treatment; and 84% treatment adherence

 Study Title: Investigation of Freespira in the Treatment of PTSD.
 Michael J. Ostacher, MD, MPH, MMSc.
 Associate Professor of Psychiatry, Department of Psychiatry and Behavioral Sciences Stanford University School of Medicine.
 Palo Alto VA.
 Submission in process to peer-reviewed journal.

 Outcomes: At 6-months post-treatment, 89% had significant reduction in CAPS-5 Score (validated PTSD assessment); 50% of patients were in remission; 77% treatment adherence

 Study Title: Evaluating the Impact of Freespira on Panic Disorder Patients’ Health Outcomes and Healthcare Costs within the Allegheny Health Network.
-Alicia Kaplan MD, Anthony Mannarino PhD, P.V.
-Nickell MD.
-Publication under review in peer reviewed journal.
+Kaplan, A., Mannarino, A.P. & Nickell, P.V.
+Appl Psychophysiol Biofeedback (2020)